Scan of a Club Flamingo program provided by JD Doyle at Queer Music Heritage.

 Left: Agent Harry Cooper from the California Attorney General’s office and Mickey Cohen (in hat) leaving the Continental at 7823 Santa Monica Blvd. in July 1949; right: 7823 Santa Monica Blvd. as it appeared recently

-Cohen, whose criminal domain was based in West Hollywood, was allegedly a financier of the original Slapsie Maxie’s Café on Beverly Boulevard.
-He also controlled back-room illegal gambling in a clubs around the area.
+Cohen was allegedly a financier of the original Slapsie Maxie’s Café on Beverly Boulevard.
+He also controlled back-room gambling in clubs around the area.

 At the end of its investigation, the morals commission issued a report criticizing owners of “certain establishments which are staging indecent, lewd and lascivious entertainment and in which tavern managers were permitting their premises to be used as the gathering place for perverts and other immoral persons.”

-The commissioners recommended closing eight of the 10 clubs, which their report described as “rendezvous for immoral persons.”
+The commissioners recommended closing eight clubs described as “rendezvous for immoral persons.”
 They also called for prohibiting sale of liquor to unescorted women, a practice they called “obnoxious to good morals.”

-The Greenwich Village was one of the eight that closed.
+The commission had looked into ten clubs and closed eight, including the Greenwich Village.
 The two that remained open were Mickey Cohen’s Continental Café and the Flamingo Club.

-Cohen’s trial in June lasted twelve days, but jury deliberations lasted just four hours.
-The jury found him guilty on all four charges.
+Mickey’s trial lasted twelve days.
+It only took the jury took four hours to find him guilty on all charges.
 He was sentenced to five years in federal prison, fined $200,000 on the charges and $100,000 in court costs.